ipveka/Forecaster/README.md

 - **`data`**
   Contains both raw and processed datasets.
 The processed datasets are ready for model training following data cleaning and feature engineering.

-  You can download the data from the examples here: https://www.datasource.ai/en/home/data-science-competitions-for-startups/vn1-forecasting-accuracy-challenge-phase-1/datasets

 - **`docs`**
   Comprehensive project documentation, detailing the classes, functions, architecture, and usage guidelines.

 - **`notebooks`**
   Jupyter notebooks demonstrating the LightGBM-Forecaster workflow, including:

   - **`data_preparation`**: Walks through each step of data preparation, feature engineering, and baseline creation individually, allowing users to customize executions.
-  - **`lightgbm`**: Covers model evaluation, hyperparameter tuning, feature selection, and forecasting using `Forecaster` class, with insights on both training and validation processes.
+  - **`forecasting`**: Covers model evaluation, hyperparameter tuning, feature selection, and forecasting using `Forecaster` class, with insights on both training and validation processes.
-  - **`submission`**: Prepares the final forecast output, formats it for submission, and includes post-processing steps to ensure compatibility with the desired output structure.
   - **`runner`**: An end-to-end workflow notebook utilizing the `run_data_preparation` and `run_feature_engineering` orchestrators to streamline the entire process, combined with `Forecaster` and `Evaluator` calls to create a complete forecasting pipeline.

 - **`submissions`**